XTree: History

+By 1988 XTree was, InfoWorld said, "perhaps the most popular DOS shell on the market".
 The TREE command found in later DOS releases displayed directories in a markedly similar fashion.
 By 1991, XTree had sold over 3 million copies and was released in over a half-dozen languages.

 Even in its earliest version XTree contained features like listing all files of a branch, including subdirectories, listing of all files on a disk, or viewing a file's contents in text or hexadecimal format (regardless of its file extension), a feature never added to the built-in Windows file manager.

 XTree was supplemented by the enhanced XTreePro in 1988, which added features for working with multiple disk drives, speed improvements, and brought the keyboard commands more in line with other common DOS programs.
 A version of XTreePro with Novell NetWare connectivity debuted in late 1988.
 XTreeProGold/XTreeGold succeeded Xtree Pro in 1989, adding pull-down menus to enhance the interface, additional file viewers, and the choice of a Norton Commander-style split pane between locations on different disks.
 The first GUI-enabled XTree product was XTreeMac, also launched in 1989, which brought the XTree interface metaphors to the Macintosh System as a Finder replacement.
 While the Macintosh System software already had competent file management, XTreeMac made it easier to move and copy files and added undeletion and enhanced file finding tools.

 Also in 1989, the company ran a four-month "Software Amnesty for Everyone", allowing users of unauthorized copies of XTree to register them for a small fee.
 Five thousand licenses were sold for $20 each.

 XTree suffered a terminal decline after the widespread adoption of Microsoft Windows.
 The built-in Windows file manager had a vaguely similar appearance to XTree, and while it lacked the speed, keyboard shortcuts and power, it did benefit greatly from being included with Windows.

 In 1992 XTree for Windows was released.
 The product dropped many of the features liked in the DOS versions, with undeletion and file editing particularly noticeable by their absence.
 The program also took considerably longer to load than both DOS Xtree and other Windows file managers, and operations like viewing files were slower.
 Despite this, features like native support for file compression and a wide range of file viewers made it the most feature complete Windows file manager of that year.
 It was not a success for the company.
 In 1993, the XTree Company was sold to Central Point Software, which was in turn acquired by Symantec in 1994, and in 1995 production of XTree products was halted.

+Reception

+InfoWorld in January 1988 described XTree Pro as "the Mercedes of DOS shells", with the most features and capabilities but "priced accordingly".